greenaddress/abcore/README.md

 The dependencies are fetched from either a Debian or Arch mirror (currently providing respectively Bitcoin Core 0.11.1 and Bitcoin Core 0.11.2) and the node is meant to be used as a personal node when on the go.

+ABCore works on x86, x86_64, armhf and arm64 Android (any version from 4.0.0 onwards - sdk 16).
+Mips is not supported.

 License
 -------